Smart-App-Topic-5/RAG/README.md

 ### 4. Query Answering via NLP Models
 - **Models used**: FLAN-T5 is used for both query classification and text response generation.
 - **Classification and generation pipeline**: Inference pipelines determine whether the query can be answered with the current data and, if so, provide the response.
-- **Query handling function `steps`**: Based on available information, this function decides whether to respond directly to the query or suggest other actions.
+Otherwise, it provides necessary information to pass to the KPI Calculation Engine.

 ### 5. Usage Examples and Testing
 Example questions tested:
 - "How many Laser Cutter machines are there?"